 What Are the Ballot Questions?

-Three ballot questions Philadelphia voters will be deciding on in November stemmed from the racial protests that followed the police killing of George Floyd in late May.
+The first three ballot questions Philadelphia voters will be deciding on in November stemmed from the racial protests that followed the police killing of George Floyd in late May.

 Shall The Philadelphia Home Rule Charter be amended to create the Office of the Victim Advocate to advocate for crime victims and to work with victim-services providers to coordinate, plan, train, educate, and investigate issues relating to crime victims?